Applications are evaluated based on:

 If you applied last year as well and already sent the required documents by post, it might not be necessary to resubmit all documents by post this year.
 Please contact the Student Admissions for details.

-The list of admission requirements given above also applies to Finnish applicants, including the SAT Subject Test in Biology E/M or Chemistry.
+The list of admission requirements given above also applies to Finnish applicants, including the SAT Subject Test in Biology E/M.

 Regarding secondary education documents, applicants from Finland must submit an officially certified copy of the upper secondary school leaving certificate (Lukion päästötodistus) and of the matriculation examination certificate in Finnish, also certified translations of both documents into English.